 ICP is also approved to train qualified academicians in psychoanalysis under the California Research Psychoanalyst law regulated by the Medical Board of California.

-For Questions Regarding our 4 Year Analytic Program, please contact:
+For questions regarding our 4 Year Analytic Program, please contact the Admission Co-Chairs:

 If you prefer not to download the application or have questions please write or call: